salaboy/from-monolith-to-k8s/workshop.md

 Version 2 of the application still uses the same version of the services found in Version 1, but these services are configured to emit events to a **Knative Broker** that was created when you installed Knative.
 This Knative Broker, receive events and routed them to whoever is interested in them.
 In order to register interest in certain events, Knative allows you to create **Triggers** (which are like subscriptions with filters) for this events and specify where these events should be sent.

 For Version 2, you will use the **Zeebe Workflow Engine** provisioned in your **Camunda Cloud** account to capture and visualize these meaninful events.
-In order to route these **Cloud Events** from the Knative Broker to **Camunda Cloud** a new component is introduced along your Application services.
-This new component is called **Zeebe Cloud Events Router** and serves as the bridge between Knative and Camunda Cloud, using Cloud Events as the standardize communication protocol.
+In order to route these **CloudEvents** from the Knative Broker to **Camunda Cloud** a new component is introduced along your Application services.
+This new component is called **Zeebe CloudEvents Router** and serves as the bridge between Knative and Camunda Cloud, using CloudEvents as the standardize communication protocol.

-As you can imagine, in order for the **Zeebe Cloud Events Router** to connect with your **Camunda Cloud Zeebe Cluster** you need to create a new **Client**, a set of credentials which allows these components to connect and communicate.
+As you can imagine, in order for the **Zeebe CloudEvents Router** to connect with your **Camunda Cloud Zeebe Cluster** you need to create a new **Client**, a set of credentials which allows these components to connect and communicate.

 Go to the **Camunda Cloud** console, click on your cluster to see your cluster details: